 1.)
 Data Definition Language (DDL):

-- CREATE: Used to create databases, tables, indexes, and other database objects.
+- CREATE: Used to create new database or objects in a database.

-- ALTER: Used to modify existing database structures, such as adding or dropping columns in a table.
+- ALTER: Used to modify the structure of a database, such as adding or dropping columns in a table.

 Example: